Campaigns#

 unit: n/a

-Taking all these together, we see that this experiment involves selecting CMYK color component volumes, as well as a mixing time and mixing speed and trying to minimize the loss of a synthesized color compared to an expected color.
+This protocol involves selecting CMYK color component volumes, a mixing time, and a mixing speed to minimize the loss of a synthesized color compared to an expected color.

-This setup is also summarized in the optimizer.py
+This setup is summarized in the optimizer.py file adjacent to protocol.yml.

 optimizer.py